Samuli Miettinen (footballer)

-Samuli Rasmus Miettinen (born 16 June 2004) is a Finnish professional football player who plays as a centre back for Veikkausliiga side KuPS.
+Samuli Rasmus Miettinen (born 16 June 2004) is a Finnish professional football player who plays as a centre back for Croatian Football League side Ista 1961 and the Finland national football team.

 Club career

 Miettinen played in the youth sector of Kuopion Palloseura.
 He debuted in Veikkausliiga with KuPS first team in the 2022 season.

 He was loaned out to Italian club Sampdoria for the 2022–23 season, and was assigned to the club's academy team in Primavera.
 After his loan deal ended, he returned to KuPS.
 On 16 November 2023, he extended his contract with the club until the end of 2025.

 During the 2024 season, Miettinen established himself in Veikkausliiga, and was an integral part of KuPS's defense with Ibrahim Cissé when KuPS won the Finnish championship title.
 They also completed the club's first-ever double by winning the 2024 Finnish Cup.

 On 5 April 2025, in a season opening match against Inter Turku, Miettinen scored his first Veikkausliiga goal, helping KuPS to 1–1 away draw.